ameritusweb/ArtificialBiologicalIntelligence/README.md

 ## Academic Context

-The core claims find support across four research communities (see `docs/WHITEPAPER.md` Section 10):
+The core claims find support across five research communities (see `docs/WHITEPAPER.md` Section 10):
+- **Umwelt theory**: von Uexküll (1909) — the organism lives in a subjective world defined by what its receptors can separate.
+ERTI computes the Umwelt as R^n/~_{R_t}, the observation space quotiented by receptor equivalence.
+Two states indistinguishable to the organism are the same point in its world.
+Adding receptors refines the topology; the organism doesn't get more information about the same world, it gets a finer world.
+Von Uexküll proposed this philosophically.
+ERTI formalizes and implements it.
 - **Grounded cognition**: Barsalou (2008), O'Regan & Noe (2001)
 - **Active inference**: Friston's free energy framework
 - **Inverse phylogeny**: Trends in Cognitive Sciences (2023)